gradle/sample-rbt-engine/README.md

 | `includeOnlyNumericTestsNotInASubDir` | Includes only the tests named `tests-<NUMBER>.xml` not with any ancestor directory containing `sub` in its name |

 Info about which tests are executed will be visible in the console output, and in the generated HTML reports.

 ### Dynamic Tests Using a `HierarchicalTestEngine` Demo `demo-m8-hierarchical`

 This demo uses the same Test Engine as used in the M5 and M6 hierarchical testing demo - with the same minor adjustment to properly mark the discovered non-class-based tests as having `FileSource`.

-The project defines a number of different test suites (and associated test tasks) that demonstrate different ways to select and filter tests defined in the resource files.
+The project defines a number of different test targets that demonstrate different ways to select and filter tests defined in the resource files.
-See the `build.gradle.kts` file in the `demo-m8-hierarchical` project for details on how each filter configured.
+See the `build.gradle.kts` file in the `demo-m8-hierarchical` project for details on how each filter is configured.

 Run the demo project using `./gradlew :demo-m8-hierarchical:<TASK> --rerun --info`.
 You can replace `<TASK>` with any of the following: